 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - It is best to take this medicine with food or milk.

-- Swallow extended-release tablets or extended-release capsules whole.
-Do not crush, break, or chew it.
+- Swallow the extended-release tablets or extended-release capsules whole.
+Do not crush, break, or chew them.

-- If you are taking the Verelan® and Verelan® PM extended-release capsule, you may open it and pour the medicine into a small amount of applesauce.
+- If you take the Verelan® or Verelan® PM extended-release capsule, you may open it and pour the medicine into a small amount of applesauce.
 Stir this mixture well and swallow it without chewing.

 If a dose is missed:

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.